-On November 1, 1985, the Chairman of the House Committee on Ways and Means' Subcommittee on Social Security requested an opinion from the General Accounting Office on the legality of the Treasury's use of Extraordinary Measures.
-On December 5th, the Comptroller General issued his opinion, which concluded that "although some of the Secretary's actions appear in retrospect to have been in violation of the requirements of the Social Security Act, we cannot say that the Secretary acted unreasonably given the extraordinary situation in which he was operating."
-93
+On November 1, 1985, the Chairman of the House Committee on Ways and Means Subcommittee on Social Security requested an opinion from the General Accounting Office on the legality of the Treasury's use of extraordinary measures.
+129 On December 5, the Comptroller General issued his opinion, which concluded that "although some of the Secretary's actions appear in retrospect to have been in violation of the requirements of the Social Security Act, we cannot say that the Secretary acted unreasonably given the extraordinary situation in which he was operating."
+130

-On December 12, 1985, Gramm-Rudman-Hollings Balanced Budget and Emergency Deficit Control Act was signed into law.
-This act increased the debt ceiling limit, but also established future deficit reduction targets that, if not achieved, would trigger automatic across-the-board spending cuts, known as "sequestration."
-This practice, of linking debt ceiling increases to future deficit-reduction commitments, quickly became commonplace thereafter.
+On December 12, 1985, Gramm-Rudman-Hollings Balanced Budget and Emergency Deficit Control Act was signed into law.131 This act increased the debt ceiling limit, but also established future deficit reduction targets that, if not achieved, would trigger automatic across-the-board spending cuts, known as "sequestration."132 This practice, of linking debt ceiling increases to future deficit-reduction commitments, quickly became commonplace thereafter.133 In 1986, the Omnibus Budget Reconciliation Act granted new authority to the Treasury Secretary to declare a "debt issuance suspension period" in the event they determined that additional Treasury securities could not be issued without exceeding the debt limit.134 Upon declaring a debt issuance suspension period, the Treasury Secretary is authorized to suspend new investments and redeem existing investments from a range of government pension and benefit funds (although notably not the Social Security trust funds) in order to extend the government's ability to meet ongoing spending obligations.135 Since receiving this authority, Treasury Secretaries have declared debt